Fukagawa Edo Museum

 In the permanent exhibit area are a village and a partial canal.
 It is complete with a boat, a fire watchtower, alleys, businesses, and houses.
 They all contain common implements from the period.
 An animatronic cat even purrs at you from a rooftop!

-As you walk through, you’ll notice the lighting changes.
+As you walk through the museum, the lighting changes.
 That is because the village has accelerated twenty-four-hour time.
-So you’ll be able to experience morning till night in forty-five minutes!
+You’ll experience morning till night in forty-five minutes!
 It’s all thanks to lighting and sound effects.

-When you walk in, it might be daytime with the shutters on the ceiling open, letting in light.
-Then when night comes, the shutters close, and it becomes pretty dark.
-The moon might even appear, and there are rainstorms too!
+It might be daytime with the shutters on the ceiling open, letting in light when you walk in.
+Then when night comes, the shutters close, and it becomes dark.
+The moon might appear, and there are even rainstorms!

 The exhibits have everything.
 In one of the shops, you’ll find all sorts of vegetables on display.
 And in another place, you’ll find grains, and yet in another, you’ll find a stall selling tempura.
 It would be great if they had real stuff on sale there!